 The beach at Kolimbithres is one of the most famous in Paros and is located west of Naousa in Plastira Bay.
 It has huge boulders of granite positioned into the sea that have been worn away over the centuries into smooth sunbathing platforms.

-The water here is shallow and crystal clear and there is a great Taverna right next to the beach which has some of the best home cooking on the island.
+The water here is shallow and crystal clear and there is an excellent taverna right next to the beach which has some of the best home cooking on the island.
 You can drive around or catch the small public ferry over from Naousa.
 While there are numerous things to do in Paros, don’t miss spending a day at this beach.

 9. Santa Maria